microsoft/semantic-kernel/docs/decisions/005-support-multiple-named-args-in-template-function-calls.md

 status: proposed
 date: 6/16/2023
 deciders: shawncal, hario90
-consulted: dmytrostruk {list everyone whose opinions are sought (typically subject-matter experts); and with whom there is a two-way communication}
+consulted: dmytrostruk, #matthewbolanos {list everyone whose opinions are sought (typically subject-matter experts); and with whom there is a two-way communication}
 informed: lemillermicrosoft
 ---
 # Add support for multiple named arguments in template function calls